MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/05-Evaluate-prompt-flow.md

 ---
 lab:
-    title: 'Get started building custom copliots with prompt flow in the Azure AI Studio'
+    title: 'Evaluate language apps in the Azure AI Studio'
 ---

-# Get started building custom copliots with prompt flow in the Azure AI Studio
+# Evaluate language apps in the Azure AI Studio

-In this exercise, you'll use Azure AI Studio's prompt flow to create a custom copilot that uses a user prompt and chat history as inputs, and uses a GPT model from Azure OpenAI to generate an output.
+In this exercise, you'll explore built-in and custom evaluations to assess and compare the performance of your AI applications with the Azure AI Studio.

 > To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
 Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to request access to Azure OpenAI models.